-“Calynn,” I shook the womans thin, caramel colored hand and nodded politely.
-“You should report the missing key-card immediately.
+“Calynn,” I shook the woman’s thin, caramel-colored hand and nodded politely.
+“You should report the missing key-card.
 They hang people for lesser offenses,” I explained dryly.

 “Seriously?”
-The young woman held the door open and leaned against it like a crutch. “ I think I left it in my other bag.
+The young woman held the door open and leaned against it like a crutch. “think I left it in my other bag.
 I picked up a salad for dinner and the dressing spilled all over everything.
-I’m rambling.
-Here, have a seat.
-I was so glad to see you confirmed your appointment, after canceling the last three I wasn’t sure we would ever get a chance to meet.”
+Anyway, I’m rambling.
+Have a seat.
+I’m glad you confirmed your appointment, after canceling the last three I wasn’t sure we would ever meet.”

 “My employment package is on hold until I comply with this last item.
 I guess you could say I’m unusually motivated.”
 I smiled at the young woman as all her private information was being hurled at me from our close interaction.

 “No matter the reason.
-I’m glad you are here.
-There is so little data available from your previous therapist, it seems he didn’t take notes of your sessions or if he did no one can locate them.”
+I’m glad you’re here.
+There is little data available from your previous therapist, it seems he didn’t take notes in your sessions or no one can locate them.”
 Lina’s passive question fell flat.
-Carl never needed notes he could read your mind.
+Carl never needed notes he read your thoughts and feelings.